Faith. Service. Law.

 Placement.
 Yale does not publish an S.T.M.-specific placement list.
 Anecdotally, S.T.M. graduates are competitive applicants to top doctoral programs across the Ivy League and major divinity schools, and the degree is well-regarded for chaplaincy and denominational work.
 The brand carries.

 Honest assessment.
 Yale’s S.T.M. is the most flexible and arguably the most prestigious post-M.Div. master’s in the United States.
 The faculty bench is unmatched for breadth, students can cross-register across Yale University, and the Sterling Divinity Quadrangle is a serious place to do a year of focused theological work.
-The cost ceiling is the catch: applicants without outside funding pay materially more out of pocket than they would for a comparable Princeton Th.M., and Yale’s no-stipend policy makes it less generous than the Duke Th.M. for international applicants who win Duke’s one annual full scholarship.
+The cost ceiling is the catch for non-veterans: applicants without outside funding pay materially more out of pocket than they would for a comparable Princeton Th.M., and Yale’s no-stipend policy makes it less generous than the Duke Th.M. for international applicants who win Duke’s one annual full scholarship.
 For applicants who can self-fund, who already live in Connecticut, or who target the ISM track, Yale is the strongest single choice.
 For applicants who need institutional support beyond tuition, look at the Duke and Princeton sections below.

 2. Princeton Theological Seminary (Th.M.)